Get Help Now - Confidential & Free Phone icon800-671-4304

 Benzodiazepines

 Most people on benzodiazepines need to be weaned off these drugs slowly, so medications will be administered in smaller and smaller increments during withdrawal.
-This is because benzodiazepine withdrawal can be highly dangerous and cause hallucinations, delirium, and other intense symptoms.
+This is because benzodiazepine withdrawal can be highly dangerous and cause hallucinations, delirium, and other intense symptoms, such as seizures.

 Heroin